 Federal Immigration Violations Defense Lawyer

-More and more now the federal government is cracking down on illegal immigration — people who are coming over the wall near the borders, people who already in the county and then getting caught, either pulled over by the police, caught in one of the local jails, caught at one of the prison — are being deported back to their country.
+More and more now, the federal government is cracking down on illegal immigration — people who are coming over the wall near the borders, people who are already in the county and then getting caught, either pulled over by the police, caught in one of the local jails, caught at one of the prisons — are being deported back to their country.
+In these challenging times, it's crucial to seek legal advice to understand your rights and options.

-So, if you or a loved on is being charged with a federal immigration offense, obviously you're going to want to get a criminal defense attorney to help you because there's a lot of things that the feds can do that are punishment-oriented that can really affect you — not only your freedom, but your criminal record and your ability to ever get back into the country again.
+So, suppose you or a loved one is being charged with a federal immigration offense.
+In that case, obviously, you're going to want to get a criminal defense attorney to help you because the feds can do a lot of punishment-oriented things that can really affect you—not only your freedom but also your criminal record and your ability to get back into the country again.

-So, they'll hold you in custody for a period of time if you get convicted through a jury trial for example, or if you work out a deal through a plea agreement and then the Judge sentences you to an amount of time in federal custody and then they deport you back to your home country.
+So, they'll hold you in custody for a period of time if you get convicted through a jury trial, for example, or if you work out a deal through a plea agreement, and then the Judge sentences you to a period of time in federal custody.
+Then, they deport you back to your home country.

 a) Improper time or place; avoidance of examination or inspection;